 Late July 2001

 Union Pacific sent a letter to Salt Lake City terminating the franchise agreement with the city for the rail line that paralleled 900 South.
 The railroad stated that intended to reactivate the line and to operate eight to ten, 100-car trains a day through the Glendale and Poplar Grove neighborhoods.
 The franchise agreement was signed in 1989 and expired on June 30, 2003, granting Union Pacific the right to cross certain streets in Salt Lake City.
 The agreement included the city's right to revoke the right to cross city streets for any line not used for nine consecutive months.
-The last UP train to operate on the 900 South Line was "three years ago."
-In the letter, Anderson gave Union Pacific until November 1, 2001 to remove the rails from the crossings and restore the streets. (part from Surface Transportation Board Finance Docket 34090, decided November 7, 2001)
+The last UP train to operate on the 900 South Line was "three years ago," (circa July 1998).
+In the letter, Anderson gave Union Pacific until November 1, 2001 to remove the rails from the crossings and restore the streets.
+(Surface Transportation Board Finance Docket 34090, decided November 7, 2001)

 August 3, 2001